Six ways to celebrate the Nature Park at the end of term

 Display a plaque

-6. Get ready for the next steps in your Nature Park journey
+6. Log your progress and get ready for the next steps in your Nature Park journey

 If you have just signed up to the Nature Park, a great step you can take at the end of the year is making sure you have added yourself to the Nature Park map by creating your site boundary, or recorded your starting point by mapping your site so you are able to measure all of the differences you make from this point forward.
 Familiarise yourself with the Nature Park five-step process and start thinking about how to integrate it into your teaching next year.